The Humanist Institute: Educational Programs

-The institute's foundation is its independent graduate level program that works in cooperation with existing humanist organizations granting a Certificate in Humanist Studies and Leadership.
+The institute's foundation is its independent graduate level program that works in cooperation with existing humanist organizations, granting a certificate in Humanist Studies and Leadership.
 Students enrolled in the certificate program are provided a unique opportunity to collaborate with a diverse faculty and student body for whom take a non-theistic, naturalistic approach to humanism, whether interpreted in secular or religious terms.
-They are given a well-founded analytical understanding of humanism as a life-stance acquiring a deep theoretical understanding of humanism across the spectrum and practical application on a personal and professional basis.
+They are given an analytical understanding of humanism as a life-stance acquiring a deep theoretical understanding of humanism across the spectrum and practical application on a personal and professional basis.
 It is a low-residency distance learning program involving 8 sessions over 2 1/2 years.
 The curriculum includes: The Humanist Life Stance, Humanist Values & Principles, Humanism in Relation to Others, Essential Humanist Tools (Critical Thinking), Foundation Blocks for Humanism (Physical, Life and Social Sciences), Applying Humanism to Life (Leadership) and Aesthetics & Rituals.

 In 2012, the Kochhar Online Humanist Education (KOHE) courses were added to the institute's offerings.
 KOHE provides an array of self-guided courses introducing individuals to humanism and giving a means to explore at basic level humanist theory and practice.
 KOHE was the Internet's first website offering interactive courses in humanist thought.

 In 2014, the Institute launched onsite training programs in conjunction with the Humanist Society, an endorsing organization for Humanist Celebrants across the United States.
 These trainings help Celebrants learn how to perform weddings, assist in end of life, conduct memorial services and celebrate other important life milestones.
 Day long workshops were piloted in 2015 as a part of an Educational Series Weekend.
 The American Humanist Association's Appignani Legal Center and LGBTQ Counsel worked with the institute to provide "Secularism Today: Establishment Clause Jurisprudence" and "Humanism, Atheism & LGBTQ Communities".